RollingSquirrel/typescript-openapi-spec-generator/README.md

-# TypeScript to OpenAPI Converter
+# TypeScript OpenAPI Spec Generator

 This simple NodeJS application can be used to convert TypeScript Request- and Response-models to their corresponding OpenAPI specification (v3) schema.
 [Further Reading](https://swagger.io/docs/specification/about/)